Refrigerator Dispenser Water Flow Test

 - If the unit fails the test remove the filter, insert the bypass plug and try it again.
 If the unit passes the test with the bypass plug in place it is time to replace the filter.
 Purchase a GE Appliance part online.

 - If the unit fails the test with bypass plug in place then you may have poor water flow.
+If you need the bypass plug and one was not supplied with the refrigerator or has been misplaced, one can be ordered at no charge by calling 1-800-GECARES.
+In Canada, call 800-561-3344.

 Water flow problems could be the result of a kink in the supply tubing, a clogged saddle-valve, or poor water pressure.
 If the supply tubing is not kinked and the saddle-valve is okay, then the problem is poor water pressure coming into the refrigerator.
 You will need to check with your water company or a local plumber to correct.